CubedProgrammer/MicroPE/README.md

 The second line is the user whose password is asked for, if it starts with $ then the environment variable is used instead.
 Use $USER so every user has to type their own password.

+Using an environmental varianle is deprecated, since those can easily be changed prior to running a process.

+Using a sole $ will ask for the password of the process' user.

 The third line is the list of users permitted, separated by commas and no spaces, names only, IDs not accepted.

 The fourth line is the list of groups permitted, if a user is in any group it will be permitted.